Kaukauna Is Proud to Be a Bird City

 Birds are a great benefit to humans as well.
 Many birds help to control pest populations from mosquitoes and other harmful insects to mice, rats and other small rodents through their diet.
 I love to see swallows performing their acrobatic maneuvers in the air as they feed on insects.
 The community as a whole benefits from birds as well.
 Bird watchers have become a great tourism boost for many communities as birders often travel to areas with good viewing opportunities.
 When you create habitat that supports bird populations, you also attract people interested in seeing those birds which brings extra tourism dollars into the community.

 After a few years of discussion over how great it would be to make Kaukauna into a Bird City, we finally achieved it this year, and we are very proud of our efforts in bird conservation.
 In order to qualify as a Bird City, communities must prove that they meet at least 7 different criteria in four different categories including creation and protection of habitat, participation in programs promoting effective community forest management, limiting or removing hazards to birds, and public education.

 The fact that we are fortunate enough to have the Environmental Center and 350 acres of conservancy zone here within the City makes big strides towards earning this title.
 1000 Islands is zoned as conservancy giving the property protection from development and has been a focus of birding for a long time including participation in events such as the Christmas Bird Count.
 Designation as a Tree City, USA is also a requirement for applying for Bird City status.
-Here in Kaukauna, we have been a Tree City for 21 years demonstrating our commitment to proper urban tree management.
+Here in Kaukauna, we have been a Tree City since 1994 demonstrating our commitment to proper urban tree management.